-India's fastest train, Vande Bharat express, breaks down day after launch
+Vande Bharat Express breaks down day after launch, shadow over tomorrow's commercial run

 The train was returning from Varanasi after its first run and broke down about 150 km from Delhi.
 According to engineers on the train, the controls have failed and the snag is "unfixable" for now.

-According to media reports, the engine of the train failed, breaks jammed in one of the last coaches and there is no electricity in four coaches.
+According to media reports, the engine of the train failed, brakes jammed in one of the last coaches and there is no electricity in four coaches.

 The Vande Bharat Express's first planned commercial run may be threatened after the train broke down just a day following its launch.